 Gratitude is the inward feeling of kindness received.
 Thankfulness is the natural impulse to express that feeling.
 Thanksgiving is the following of that impulse. - Henry Van Dyke

 No matter the language, thank you is a beautiful word.
 Whenever the chaos of life threatens to "steal my joy," I stop to appreciate what I have and where I am in the current season of my life.
 When I remember to be thankful for what is going well, it immediately improves my attitude and aligns my perspective on even the most challenging of situations.
 While I know we should do this all of the time, I love the season of thanksgiving because it provides me with a specific opportunity to reflect, show appreciation and return the many acts of kindness I have received.
 Among my many gifts, I'm thankful for the opportunity to be a part of the messy, exciting, emotional, complex, fast-paced, never dull, chaos of school, and to partner with an amazing staff and families in clearing paths toward bright futures without limits for our amazing students.
+As a life long learner, I am constantly looking for ways to grow and improve for the benefit of my staff and students.
+A little over a year ago, I joined Twitter and my world expanded in ways I could not have imagined.
+I didn't even know what a PLN was before@pcmteacher told me about it (Here is a great article by Tom Whittlbyexplaining it if you are still wondering).
+But here I am, one year later, forever changed by a network of educators I connect with on twitter (shout out to #ptchat,#satchat, and#ptcamp) and now Voxer, where I regularly connect with my fellow#ptcamp and Leading in the Middle friends and colleagues.
+As a result of my PLN's transparency, sharing, and support, my perspective has widened, my knowledge has deepened, and I have reached new levels of understanding about myself as a person, learner, teacher, and leader.
+So on this last day of November but not the last day of giving thanks, I want to say thank you for helping me be a better me.

 As far back as I can remember, I've wanted to champion the cause of children.
 Initially I thought it would be as a lawyer defending the rights of children who had been neglected, abandoned or abused, but when I realized that being a prosecutor might put a strain on my moral compass, I decided on being a social worker.
 Somewhere during my high school years, I vacillated between teaching and social work.
 I even stated in my yearbook that I would be the 1st person to reach millionaire status on a teaching salary--ah the ignorance of youth.
 However, I remember really being bit by the teaching bug in my junior year of college.
 I thought about being a professor because I had the benefit of amazing professors at Trinity College, and they challenged me in ways I didn't think possible.
 But I kept remembering those teachers who were my champions in middle and high school --the ones who helped me be the best that I could be to get into Trinity--and I knew that I had to do the same for other teenagers.